Three Days From Cascades to Coast

 Start in Eugene with a hearty breakfast at Off the Waffle.
 Stop in at local grocer The Kiva to load up on a variety of healthy snacks and deli sandwiches for a picnic lunch later in the day.

-From Eugene, drive east on Highway 126 along the McKenzie Wild and Scenic River.
+From Eugene, drive east on Highway 126 along the McKenzie River.
 Along the way, watch for fishermen in their iconic McKenzie River drift boats as well as whitewater kayakers and rafters running the rapids.

 Make a stop at the Leaburg Fish Hatchery, the largest trout hatchery on the West Coast.